Irrealis mood: Potential

 The potential mood (abbreviated pot) is a mood of probability indicating that, in the opinion of the speaker, the action or occurrence is considered likely.
-It is used in many languages, including in Finnish, Japanese, and Sanskrit (including its ancestor Proto-Indo-European), and in the Sami languages.
+It is used in many languages, including in Finnish, Japanese, and Sanskrit (as well as its ancestor Proto-Indo-European), and in the Sami languages.
 (In Japanese it is often called something like tentative, since potential is used to refer to a voice indicating capability to perform the action.)

 In Finnish, it is mostly a literary device, as it has virtually disappeared from daily spoken language in most dialects.
 Its suffix is -ne-, as in *men + ne + e → mennee "(s/he/it) will probably go".
 Some kinds of consonant clusters simplify to geminates.
 In spoken language, the word kai "probably" is used instead, e.g., se kai tulee "he probably comes", instead of hän tullee.

 Imperative

 The imperative mood expresses direct commands, requests, and prohibitions.
 In many circumstances, using the imperative mood may sound blunt or even rude, so it is often used with care.
 Example: "Paul, do your homework now".
 An imperative is used to tell someone to do something without argument.

 Many languages, including English, use the bare verb stem to form the imperative (such as "go", "run", "do").
 Other languages, such as Seri and Latin, however, use special imperative forms.

 In English, second person is implied by the imperative except when first-person plural is specified, as in "Let's go" ("Let us go").